CodeCome

 Validation happens in a sandbox.

 Before a finding is marked CONFIRMED, CodeCome reproduces it against a real build of the project — in a Docker container, behind a network namespace, away from your host.
-If the payload doesn't fire there, it doesn't make the cut.
+Phase 1b bootstraps a sandbox suited to the stack; if the payload doesn't fire there, it doesn't make the cut.

 starting container … healthy